byllyfish/precis_i18n/README.rst

 When Unicode releases a new version, the following steps must be take to update internal tables and pass unit tests:

-- Under a version of Python that supports the new version, run the tests using `python -m unittest discover` and check that the `test_derived_props` test FAILS due to a missing file.
+-  Under a version of Python that supports the new Unicode version, run the tests using ``python -m unittest discover`` and check that the ``test_derived_props`` test FAILS due to a missing file.

-- Generate a new `derived-props` file by running `PYTHONPATH=. python test/test_derived_props.py > derived-props-VERSION.txt`.
+-  Generate a new ``derived-props`` file by running ``PYTHONPATH=. python test/test_derived_props.py > derived-props-VERSION.txt``.
    Rename the file using the Unicode version, and re-run the tests.
-The tests will check that no derived properties in the new file contradict the previous values.
+The unit tests will further check that no derived properties in the new file contradict the previous values.

-- Check for changes to internal tables (used for context rules) by running `PYTHONPATH=. python tools/check_codepoints.py`.
+-  Check for changes to internal tables used for context rules by running ``PYTHONPATH=. python tools/check_codepoints.py``.
 Update the corresponding tables in precis_i18n/unicode.py if necessary.

 .. |MIT licensed| image:: https://img.shields.io/badge/license-MIT-blue.svg
    :target: https://raw.githubusercontent.com/byllyfish/precis_i18n/master/LICENSE.txt